 Is spending a few days in Iceland worth it at all?
 Is it possible to leave it without irritation, because you haven’t seen the whole island?
 Sure!

 This ‘4 days in Iceland’ itinerary is for all of you who can spend only several days on the island.
 You’ve probably heard that you need some time to go on a classic Ring Road trip; at least 7 days, and ideally – 10-14 days.
-So what to do when you have just a few days?
+So what to do when you have just 4 days in Iceland?
 Many tourists end up wandering around Reykjavik and spending a day on the Golden Circle tour, which is the most popular tour in Iceland (read: it’s really crowded all year round).
 It includes the famous Geysir (or rather Strokkur), Gullfoss waterfall and the first Icelandic parliament Þingvellir).
 Of course, all these attractions are obviously worth seeing, but if we were in your shoes and had to choose what to do in Iceland, having only four days, we would leave the Golden Circle for another occasion.
 Golden Circle is always far from an adventure.
 Instead, rent a car and prepare for something exciting.
+Long weekend in Iceland can become a real adventure.

 Snæfellsnes Peninsula – Iceland in a nutshell